-Offered at the end of fall term, Intensive Arts is a focused series of screenings, workshops and seminars featuring a prominent guest artist and his or her work.
-Students will have an opportunity to interact with the visiting filmmaker on a personal and professional basis, discussing both the guest artist's work and the work of the aspiring filmmaker.
-Students will have the opportunity to gain critical feedback on their own work, while learning through example from the insights of the visiting guest artist.
-Failure to attend all required Intensive Arts activities will result in the student failing Intensive Arts.
+Offered at the end of Spring Term, Intensive Arts is a focused series of screenings, workshops and seminars featuring prominent guest artists and their work.
+Students will have an opportunity to discuss their own work with visiting filmmakers, gaining critical feedback, as well as learning through example from the insights and creative work of the visiting guest artists.
+Intensive Arts is graded on a Pass/Fail basis; failure to attend all required Intensive Arts activities will result in the student receiving an F on his/her transcript.